milkbag19/Groupify/README.md

 - First Milestone (December 2nd, the completion of the main back end and front end for user profiles, sign in and sign up.)

-- Second Milestone (TBD, The completion of the dashboard with full front end and back end functionality.)
+- Second Milestone (January 1st, The completion of the dashboard with full front end and back end functionality.)

-- Third Mileston (TBD, Multi-user platform, with chat feature working.)
+- Third Mileston (January 7th, Multi-user platform, with tasks back end functionality.)

-# NOTE: Second account to Milkbag19.